laamaa/m8c/README.md

 ./m8c --dev /dev/cu.usbmodem124709801
 ```

 **Note:** The `--dev` option can force detection of any serial device by name.
-This is useful if libserialport cannot get the correct USB identifiers, like on some Windows 11 setups for example.
-You may need to look up the correct device name from Device Manager for example if `--list` does not give you any results.
+This is useful if libserialport cannot
+get the correct USB identifiers, like on some Windows 11 setups, for example.
+You may need to look up the correct device
+name from Device Manager, if `--list` does not give you any results, for example.

 -----------